How was your Easter weekend?

 - 1/2 cup buckwheat groats, divided

-- 1 flax egg [1 tbsp freshly ground flax + 2 tbsp water] *see note
+- 1 flax egg [1 tablespoon freshly ground flax + 2 tablespoon water] *see note

 - Preheat oven to 375F and line 9×9 square pan with parchment paper across both sides for easy lifting and set aside.
 In a small bowl, mix arrowroot with warm water to form a paste.
 Set aside.